AdobeDocs/experience-manager-64.es-ES/help/communities/upgrade.md

 ---
-title: Actualización a la versión 6.4 de Comunidades de AEM
+title: Actualización a AEM 6.4 Communities
 seo-title: Upgrading to AEM 6.4 Communities
 description: Actualización de una versión anterior a AEM 6.4 Communities
 seo-description: How to upgrade from an earlier version to AEM 6.4 Communities